[Skip to Content]

 Eligibility: Elementary school teachers (grades K–6); applicants must be a full-time teacher with a minimum of five years of experience.

-Award: The award consists of $1,000 and up to $500 to attend the NSTA National Conference on Science Education; the recipient of the award will be honored during the Awards Event at the NSTA Conference.
+Award: The award consists of a plaque, $1,000 cash prize and $500 toward expenses to attend the NSTA National Conference on Science Education; the recipient of the award will be honored during the Awards Event at the NSTA Conference.

 Application Deadline

-All applications must be completed and submitted by MIDNIGHT eastern standard time on Thursday, December 19, 2024.
+All applications must be completed and submitted by MIDNIGHT HST (Hawaii Standard time) on Friday, December 19, 2025.

 About NSTA

-The National Science Teaching Association (NSTA) is a vibrant community of 40,000 science educators and professionals committed to best practices in teaching science and its impact on student learning.
+The National Science Teaching Association (NSTA) is a vibrant community of 35,000 science educators and professionals committed to best practices in teaching science and its impact on student learning.
 NSTA offers high quality science resources and continuous learning so that science educators grow professionally and excel in their career.
 For new and experienced teachers alike, the NSTA community offers the opportunity to network with like-minded peers at the national level, connect with mentors and leading researchers, and learn from the best in the field.
-For more information, visit www.nsta.org or follow @NSTA on Twitter, Facebook, Instagram, YouTube, and LinkedIn.
+For more information, visit www.nsta.org or follow @NSTA on Twitter, FacebookInstagramYouTubeand LinkedIn.